Kalkiara/Board-Game-Analysis/README.md

 ```
 ├── README.md                                                  <- The top-level README for this project
 ├── data                                                       <- The main folder for data
 |   ├── cleaned data                                           <- Folder containing cleaned csv files for each task
 |   └── raw data                                               <- Folder containing raw data
 |        ├── experimental data                                 <- Folder containing a csv file and compressed zip per participant with data from Pavlovia
+|        |   └── PARTICIPANT_board_game_yyyy-mm-dd.csv         <- File in csv format containing data on a single participant
+|        |       [...]                                         <- ... continued
 |        └── survey data                                       <- Folder containing survey data
 |            ├── dataset.csv                                   <- File in csv format containing survey data
 |            ├── labels.csv                                    <- File in csv format to translate analysis labels into meaningful levels
 |            └── variables.csv                                 <- File in csv format which lists the phrases used in the questionnaire
 ├── out                                                        <- Folder containing plots and outputs from the analysis
 |   ├── RT_density.png                                         <- Density plots of response times
 |   ├── model_summaries.txt                                    <- File in txt format containing summaries for all models
 |   └── residuals.png                                          <- Residual plots
+|   └── violin_plot.png                                        <- Violin plots
 └── src                                                        <- The main folder for scripts
     ├── Data cleaning.Rmd                                      <- R Markdown for cleaning and restructuring the raw data in preparation for modelling
-    └── Modeling.Rmd              <- R Markdown for modelling and statistical analysis
+    ├── Modeling.Rmd                                           <- R Markdown for modelling and statistical analysis
+    └── Summarizing stats.Rmd                                  <- R Markdown for summarizing statistics

 ```